Skip to contents

 Explanation of the package name

-Vazul was a historical figure (Hungarian price) in the 11. century.
+Vazul was a Hungarian prince in the 11. century.
 He was blinded by the king to become unfit for the throne.
 More info: https://en.wikipedia.org/wiki/Vazul

 Documentation